Explore the mosaic of Barcelona’s contemporary architecture to experience the city’s famous diversity of modern landmarks.

 Jean Nouvel’s Agbar Tower

 The other side of the Poblenou had better luck.
 Jean Nouvel’s Agbar Tower, unlike the Forum building, become a real gateway for a new technological area, the so called [email protected] district.
-Despite some early criticism and a funny nickname, Jean Nouvel’s water-geyser-shaped building, headquarters of the water supply company of Barcelona, added more colours and a new symbol to the city, particularly thanks to its nocturnal lightning system.
-Nouvel was also inspired by the shapes of Montserrat, a mountain near Barcelona, and wanted to pay tribute to Antoni Gaudí’s Sagrada Familia, taking some characteristics of its bell towers and turning the inside hall into some sort of temple, particularly evident when the sun shines through the stained-glass window sections.
-Rumour has it that Nouvel’s design was finished before Norman Foster’s 30 St Mary Axe, also known as the Gherkin, a similar shaped tower erected between 2001 and 2003 in London.
-Either way, both buildings have become famous landmarks and great examples of high tech architecture.
+Despite some early criticism and a funny nickname, Jean Nouvel’s water-geyser-shaped building, headquarters of the water supply company of Barcelona, added more colors and a new symbol to the city, particularly thanks to its nocturnal lightning system.
+Nouvel got inspiration from the shapes of Montserrat, a mountain near Barcelona.
+He paid tribute to Antoni Gaudí’s Sagrada Familia, taking some characteristics of its bell towers and turning the inside hall into some sort of temple, particularly evident when the sun shines through the stained-glass window sections.

 DHUB: The last piece of the mosaic

 The Agbar tower succeeded in becoming not only a famous monument and landmark but the symbol and banner of a new technologic downtown that hasn’t stopped growing.
-More importantly, it has forced a much needed reinterpretation of the Glories Square as a public space, and not as a simple suburban crossroads.
-Efforts to improve its connections with the city centre are now underway, as is the pedestrianisation of the square.
-Meanwhile, more start-ups and technological companies have moved to the neighbourhood, turning its abandoned industrial past into a promising technological future.
-In this sense, the eyes are focused now on the forthcoming inauguration of the DHUB building, a commission by the Catalan architect Oriol Bohigas, intended to become a design hub and a meeting point for a network of people and institutions which would encourage both research and economic activity.
+More importantly, it has forced a much-needed reinterpretation of the Glories Square as a public space, and not as a simple suburban crossroads.
+Efforts to improve its connections with the city center are now underway, as is the pedestrianization of the square.
+Meanwhile, more start-ups and technology companies have moved to the neighborhood, turning its abandoned industrial past into a promising technological future.
+In this sense, the eyes are now on the forthcoming inauguration of the DHUB building, a commission by the Catalan architect Oriol Bohigas, intended as a design hub and a meeting point for a network of people and institutions, encouraging both research and economic activity.

 All in all, Barcelona’s modern architecture is colourful, rich and harmoniously spread over the city, offering a moderate balance between the past and the future and composing a diverse and appealing mosaic.
 After all, Gaudi’s forms are part of its DNA.